lewissbaker/cppcoro/README.md

 ## `multi_producer_sequencer`

-The `multi_producer_sequencer` class is a synchronisation primitive that coordinates access to a ring-buffer for multiple producers and one or more consumers.
+The `multi_producer_sequencer` class is a synchronization primitive that coordinates access to a ring-buffer for multiple producers and one or more consumers.

 For a single-producer variant see the `single_producer_sequencer` class.